 About Communications Day Australasia

-Communications Day Australasia is Australia and New Zealand’s most respected source of daily telecom industry news and commentary.
+Communications Day Australasia is the respected daily source of telecom industry news and analysis focused on Australia and New Zealand.

-First published in 1994, it has published nearly 6000 issues and in that time has stacked up independent awards from the likes of the Australian Telecommunications Users Group, Service Providers Action Network (now Communications Alliance) and MediaConnect Australia.
-It is also regularly cited as a reference in government and industry reports.
+First published in 1994, it has produced over 7000 issues and has received independent recognition from organisations including the Australian Telecommunications Users Group, Service Providers Action Network (now Communications Alliance) and MediaConnect Australia.
+It is regularly cited in government and industry reports.

-CommsDay is published in the early hours of each working day in PDF format, sent by email to its subscriber base, which reads like a who’s who of Australian telecom industry executives.
-Daily readership exceeds 9,000 and approaches 14,000 on big news days.
+CommsDay is published in the early hours of each working day in PDF format and distributed by email to its subscriber base.
+Readership includes senior executives and decision-makers across carriers, vendors, regulators and advisers.
+Daily readership exceeds 9,000 and can approach 14,000 on major news days.

-CommsDay is written by an experienced team of telecom-expert writers led by Grahame Lynch, Simon Dux, Rohan Pearce and Tony Chan.
+Editorial coverage is produced by a specialist team of telecom industry journalists led by Grahame Lynch, Rohan Pearce and Tony Chan.

-• you need daily news and analysis about the Australasian telecom market
+• require daily reporting and analysis of the Australasian telecom sector

 Editorial code